Date Updated: 05/17/2025

 Generally safe

-CoQ10 supplements might be beneficial for treating conditions such as congestive heart failure and preventing migraines.
-CoQ10 is considered safe, with few side effects.
-However, be sure to take this supplement under your doctor's supervision.
+Coenzyme Q10, also called CoQ10, supplements might be helpful for treating conditions such as congestive heart failure and preventing migraines.
+Most healthcare professionals think CoQ10 is safe, with few side effects.
+But ask your healthcare professional before you take the supplement.

 Safety and side effects

-CoQ10 supplements appear to be safe and to produce few side effects when taken as directed.
+Coenzyme Q10, also called, CoQ10 supplements seem to be safe.
+They cause few side effects when taken as directed.

-Mild side effects might include digestive problems such as:
+Mild side effects might include stomach problems such as:

 Other possible side effects may include: